MJ-NMR/MJ-NMR/README.md

-- 👋 Hi, I’m @MJ-NMR
+-  Hi, I’m @MJ-NMR
-- 👀 I’m interested in termux
+-  I’m interested in termux
-- 🌱 I’m currently learning coding
+-  I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 MJ-NMR/MJ-NMR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.